A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 Where creatures dont exist in the bestiary then close fit adaptations have been used.
 Traps have been similarly replaced with near fit Hazards.

-All threat ratings assume party level 7.

 ## Part 1: In The Hook's Shadow

 For ogrekin, custom creatures have been created, based on ogre templates.

 For Traps near fit Hazards have been used.

+All threat ratings in part 1 assume party level 7.

 ### The Strange Firepelt (moderate threat)
  - **Creatures:**